 The FSDA process has used a matrix-based approach, with a qualitative scoring system to identify likely significant effects on the FSDA objectives.
-The seven-point scoring system used for the assessment of effects in the preliminary and detailed appraisal stages is described in Table 5-2.
+The seven-point scoring system used for the assessment of effects in the detailed appraisal stage is described in Table 2.
 This approach has several advantages, including the systematic recording of potential effects and their significance, with a narrative accompanying each score to explain the rationale for scoring and the predicted impacts.

 Following each stage of assessment, any potentially negative impacts identified have been discussed with the project team to consider reasonable alternatives, effective mitigation and enhancement recommendations.
-The key recommendations are likely to include refinements to objectives, policy/ wording, intervention options, caveats and monitoring controls based on the environmental criteria considered.
+The key recommendations are likely to include refinements to objectives, policy/wording, intervention options, caveats and monitoring controls based on the environmental criteria considered.

-The key relevant findings and recommendations are recorded in summary form in Chapter 6 of this report, with overall assessment scores for the FSDA (based on a cumulative score of all FSDA objectives scores) included in the appraisal summary tables (ASTs) of interventions and packaging of options for preliminary and detailed appraisal.
+The key relevant findings and recommendations are recorded in summary form in chapter 6 of this report, with overall assessment scores for the FSDA (based on a cumulative score of all FSDA objectives scores) included in the Recommendation Appraisal Summary Tables (ASTs) (Appendix I of the Final STRP2 Technical report).

-Table 5-2 EqIA Scoring System for Appraisal of Options
+Table 2 - FSDA Scoring System for Detailed Appraisal of Options

+SCORE MAJOR POSITIVE IMPACT

+The proposed option provides a major contribution to the achievement of the FSDA Objective.

+SCORE MODERATE POSITIVE IMPACT

+The proposed option contributes significantly to the achievement of the FSDA Objective.

+SCORE MINOR POSITIVE IMPACT

+The proposed option contributes to the achievement of the FSDA Objective, but not significantly.

+SCORE NEUTRAL IMPACT

-SCORE DESCRIPTIONS SYMBOL Significant Positive Effect The proposed option contributes significantly to the achievement of the FSDA Objective. ++ Minor Positive Effect The proposed option contributes to the achievement of the FSDA Objective, but not significantly. + Neutral Effect The proposed option is related to, but does not have any effect on the achievement of, the FSDA Objective 0 Minor Negative Effect The proposed option detracts from the achievement of the FSDA Objective, but not significantly. - Significant Negative Effect The proposed option detracts significantly from the achievement of the FSDA Objective.
+The proposed option is related to, but does not have any impact on the achievement of, the FSDA Objective.

+SCORE MINOR NEGATIVE IMPACT

+The proposed option detracts from the achievement of the FSDA Objective, but not significantly.

+SCORE MODERATE NEGATIVE IMPACT

+The proposed option detracts significantly from the achievement of the FSDA Objective.
 Mitigation is therefore required.

-Uncertain Effect The proposed option has an uncertain relationship to the FSDA Objective, or the relationship is dependent on the way in which the aspect is managed.
-In addition, insufficient information may be available to enable an assessment to be made. ?
-No or negligible relationship There is no clear relationship between the proposed option and the achievement of the FSDA Objective, or the relationship is negligible.
+SCORE MAJOR NEGATIVE IMPACT

+The proposed option results in a major detraction from the achievement of the FSDA Objective.
+An alternative option or significant mitigation is therefore required.